-Practicing philosophy does not mean formulating obscure theories from an ivory tower.
+Practicing philosophy does not mean developing obscure theories in an ivory tower.
 Nor does it involve poetic reflections on the meaning of life.
-Or at least, it shouldn't.
-Philosophy is a way of thinking.
+Or at least, it should not.
+Rather, philosophy is a way of thinking.
 First, it is a rational way of thinking.
-In the West, philosophy emerged some 2,500 years ago when for the first time in history, people tried to understand the world without resorting to mythological and religious stories, but by using their own powers of understanding.
+In the West, philosophy emerged roughly 2,500 years ago when, for the first time in history, people tried to understand the world without resorting to mythological and religious stories, but instead by using their own powers of understanding.
 Sciences are also rational, and this is no coincidence: the modern sciences emerged from philosophy.
 The first modern scientist, Isaac Newton, considered himself a natural philosopher.
 The father of economics, Adam Smith, was also a philosopher.

 Second, philosophy is critical.
 It takes nothing for granted, but questions everything.
-Here it differs in a meaningful way from the sciences.
+Here, it differs in a substantial way from the sciences.
 Scientists are also critical and will subject theories to empirical tests before accepting them, but they generally do not question the basic assumptions of their science.
-Philosophers do.
-Philosophy, therefore, unlike the sciences, is radically critical.
+Philosophers, however, do.
+Unlike the sciences, therefore, philosophy is radically critical.
 It questions the grounds or the foundations (radix is the Latin term for "root") of any theory.

-Finally, the domain of philosophy is much broader than that of the individual sciences.
-The sciences have a well-defined domain.
+Finally, the realm and reach of philosophy is much broader than that of the individual sciences.
+The sciences have well-defined domains.
 Economics, for example, is concerned with the distribution of scarce resources (products and services) in society.
 Psychology is concerned with human thought and behavior and their underlying mental processes.
-This is not the case for philosophy.
+However, this is not the case for philosophy.
 Philosophy does not confine itself to a particular domain.
 It looks beyond the boundaries of different domains.
 Doing so, philosophy can develop a different perspective on certain issues.
 It can freely combine insights from different scientific domains to arrive at new insights.
 For example, it can combine insights from biology, psychology, economics, sociology, and anthropology to think about how we can best organize society and how we can best address certain social problems.
 (For the Dutch speaking among you, if you’re interested, I attempted to do so in my book ‘De tweede vervreemding’ on globalization and the prospect of global cooperation – Vlerick 2019).

 The importance of philosophy of science

 The importance of philosophy in general and of philosophy for the sciences in particular lies precisely in its reflective and critical approach as well as in its broad scope.
-In this way it assists and supplements the sciences.
+In this way it both assists and supplements the sciences.
 By reflecting on scientific theories, it helps to clarify important scientific concepts.
-It places unjustified assumptions in scientific fields in a critical light.
-And important findings from the empirical sciences are combined and placed in a broader context.
+It sheds a critical light on unfounded assumptions in scientific fields.,and important findings from the empirical sciences, in turn, are combined and situated in a broader context.

-Finally, the philosophy of science is particularly attentive to the process of the sciences.
-Too often the focus is placed only on what the sciences tell us about the world, not on how they arrived at those insights.
-Philosophy of science highlights not only what appears on your plate (the ready-made theories), but also what happens in the kitchen (how those theories come about).
+Finally, the philosophy of science is particularly attentive to the processes of the sciences.
+Too often the emphasis is put only on what the sciences tell us about the world, not on how the sciences arrived at those insights.
+Philosophy of science accentuates not only what appears on your plate (the ready-made theories), but also what happens in the kitchen (how those theories come about).
 This is necessary to understand what characterizes science and what makes sciences reliable.

 The structure of this book